RudolfJagdhuber/ExhaustiveSearch/README.md

 Evaluation finished successfully.
 ```
-The evaluation of 1023 models only took a tiny fraction of a second.
-Printing
+As you can see, the evaluation of 1023 models only took a fraction of a second.
-the result object to the console creates an overview of the evaluation.
+Printing the result object to the console creates an overview with further
+details to the task.
 ``` r
 print(ES)
 ```